 Meza, 34 Trinity Road, London, SW17 7RE.

 Mamuska is a Polish restaurant that serves up traditional dishes: pierogis, potato cakes, beef stroganoff, and vegetable stew.
 The portions are on the hearty side, so you may want to share with a friend.
-Throughout summer, this spot offers a two-for-one deal on main meals between midday and 12:30 p.m. — so you and a chum can eat for as little as £3 each.
+This spot offers a two-for-one deal on main meals between midday and 12:30 p.m. — so you and a chum can eat for as little as £3 each.

 Mamuska, Elephant and Castle Shopping Centre, 1st Floor, London, SE1 6TE.